symphonylyh/Faster_RCNN/model/rpn/README.md

 * Other versions generate anchors in both proposal layer and anchor target layer, which is redundant.
 I cached the generated anchors in RPN and pass to both layers.
 * what's the point of setting foreground/background fraction?
 * no need to unmap, just return the indices of kept anchor indices after bbox_drop
-* jwang's implementation in wrong during the calculation of classification loss in RPN loss.
+* jwang's implementation is wrong during the calculation of classification loss in RPN loss.
 It uses the don't care class as well, where we should rather mask out foreground + background anchors only.